osrf/ros2multirobotbook/src/simulation.md

 # Simulation

-This chapter describes how to generate building models from `traffic-editor` files, and then simulate fleets of robots in those models.
+This chapter describes how to generate building models from `traffic_editor` files, and then simulate fleets of robots in those models.

 ## Motivation